Articles, Reviews & Advice on Web Design, User Experience and Usability

 Secondly, users are unsure about what to click on to access the website: the preview or the text link.
 They also noticed that visitors don’t really fixate on the highlighted keywords in the screenshots and can’t see the link between these words and the search query they’ve entered.
 You can read the entire study of Simple Usability on their website.

-4 responses to “Google Introduces Instant Previews in your Search Results”
+No responses yet to “Google Introduces Instant Previews in your Search Results”

 I would love to hear your thoughts on this.